AndreiArba/slate/source/index.html.md

 Parameter | Optional | Description
 --------- | ------- | -----------
-email | false | must be a valid email address, will be used to send the reset link
+username | false | must be a valid username

 <aside class="success">
 Success — an email with password reset link is send to the user!